What does an Addiction Counselor in Wisconsin do? What is Their Job Role?

 Your clinical supervisor will help you identify your strengths and weaknesses so you can concentrate on developing the areas where you may be lacking.
 For example, you may be great at one-on-one counseling but missing the mark in regards to maintaining client files, so your supervisor will concentrate on helping you develop documentation skills more than direct counseling.

-Your clinical supervisor will be tasked with documenting your required work hours for certification and will provide the DSPS a signed log of your hours when you're ready to apply for certification.
+Your clinical supervisor will be tasked with documenting your required work hours for certification and will provide the Wisconsin Department of Safety and Professional Services a signed log of your hours in substance use disorder work when you're ready to apply for certification.

 Renewal and Continuing Education